loumir/CAB-MSD/README.md

-This branch is stopped after renaming and evolving CAB-MSB in MANGO . no developement forseen any longer. mir
+This was the previous CAB-MSB project.
+This has been stopped after renaming and evolving CAB-MSB in MANGO . no developement forseen any longer on this project. mir

 # doc-template